Patrick Wisdom Player Props: Cubs vs. Yankees

 Patrick Wisdom At The Plate

-- Wisdom has an RBI in 13 of 59 games this year, with multiple RBI in eight of them.
+- Wisdom has driven in a run in 14 games this season (23.3%), including eight games with more than one RBI (13.3%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.